falcosecurity/falco/README.md

-# Digwatch: security monitoring with sysdig
+# Digwatch: activity monitoring with sysdig

 ## Build and run instructions